 Nakusp has abundant cross-country ski tracks set in valleys along with mineral springs.
 Halcyon Mineral Springs are close to an old ghost town that is on private land, although it is still available to the public, should you desire to have a look around.
 In winter months, access to the springs is limited to visitors who ski, snowshoe or snowmobile.
 The Wensley Creek Cross-Country Ski Trails near Nakusp are ideal for novice and intermediate cross-country skiers.The trails can be found off of Hwy 6 at the sign for Box Lake.

-Camping may be possible at Halcyon Hot Springs Campground and RV Park.
+Camping is available at Halcyon Hot Springs Campground.
 It is best to phone ahead.
 Call 250-265-3554.

 Day 8 - Optional Stay at Nakusp or Drive to Revelstoke - 102 km/64 miIf you enjoy cross-country skiing more than the downhill variety, you may prefer to remain in this neck of the woods for one more day. full details